tamago-labs/kilolend/README.md

 # KiloLend

 **KiloLend** is a stablecoin-focused decentralized lending protocol on **LINE Mini Dapp** that integrates an intelligent AI agent with a distinct character to help onboard new Web3 users.
-Interest rates adjust dynamically based on market utilization and the risk model assigned to each asset class, supported by real-time oracles like **Pyth** and **Orakl**, while the AI provides personalized recommendations powered by the **AWS Bedrock** AI engine using the **Claude 4** model.
+Interest rates adjust dynamically based on market utilization and the risk model assigned to each asset class, supported by real-time oracles like **Pyth** and **Orakl**, while the AI powered by the **AWS Bedrock** AI engine using the **Claude 4** model.

 - LINE Mini Dapp: https://liff.line.me/2007932254-AVnKMMp9
 - Web Access: https://kilolend.xyz/